sulaiman-shamasna/Finetuning-Llama2-with-LoRA/README.md

 **Note**.
 All the finetuning runs below use the [llama2/7B_lora_single_device](https://github.com/pytorch/torchtune/blob/main/recipes/configs/llama2/7B_lora_single_device.yaml) config, which has a default batch size of 2.
 Modifying the batch size (or other hyperparameters, e.g. the optimizer) will impact both peak memory and final evaluation results.

 ![table](https://raw.githubusercontent.com/sulaiman-shamasna/Finetuning-Llama2-with-LoRA/main/image/table.png)

+We can see that our baseline settings give the lowest peak memory, but our evaluation performance is relatively lower.
+By enabling LoRA for all linear layers and increasing the rank to 64, we see almost a 4% absolute improvement in our accuracy on this task, but our peak memory also increases by about 1.4GB.
+These are just a couple simple experiments; we encourage you to run your own finetunes to find the right tradeoff for your particular setup.

+Additionally, if you want to decrease your model’s peak memory even further (and still potentially achieve similar model quality results), you can check out our [QLoRA tutorial](https://pytorch.org/torchtune/stable/tutorials/qlora_finetune.html#qlora-finetune-label).